UMass FAQ For Freshmen & Transfers

 OWL Another website for homework and tests to be assigned.
 I know that chemistry and other lab science classes use this.

 Piazza Online forum where students can ask questions about projects as well as receive notes/information from instructors of the course.
 CS students use this.
-Some teachers use something similar called Campuswire (different website).
+Some teachers use something similar called Campuswire.

 What apps are a good idea to download on my phone before coming?

-UMass Dining Menu for every place on campus, includes the time they’re open, where they are, how busy it is, etc. If you have dietary restrictions, the ingredients for each dish is also listed and you can personalize your own menu based off your dietary restrictions.
+UMass Dining Menu for every place on campus, includes the time they're open, where they are, how busy it is, etc. If you have dietary restrictions, the ingredients for each dish is also listed and you can personalize your own menu based off your dietary restrictions (be careful regardless, it isn't super vigilant about reporting these things).

 Transit or Google Maps Bus schedule and routes.

-UMass Amherst App Has a little information that might be useful.
-Personally, I don’t think it’s very useful.
+UMass Amherst App Has a bunch of shortcuts to aforementioned apps and websites (i.e. SPIRE, Calendar).
+Personally, I don't think it's very useful.

 What are some other things I should do before coming?

-How do I get most of my UMass information?
+How do I get most of my UMass information and updates?
 What social medias can I follow or look at?

 Your UMass email Make sure to check it a lot.